blky/weatherBug/README.md

 ## Run it

- opening `index.html` directly in browser, but some browsers restrict API requests from `file://` pages.
+ opening `index.html` directly in browser, but some browsers might restrict API requests from `file://` pages.